josh-collinsworth/joco-sveltekit/src/routes/blog/build-static-sveltekit-markdown-blog.md

 ### The difference between components and pages

-It might be a little confusing that we're jumping in and out of several `.svelte` files now, each with different roles.
+It might be a little confusing that we're jumping in and out of several `.svelte` files now, each with a different role.
 So just to clarify before moving on:

 * Any component inside of `src/routes` becomes its own page (unless its name starts with an underscore);

-* Any component that _isn't_ its own page or layout goes inside of `src/lib/components`.
+* Otherwise, we're putting them in  `src/lib/components`.
 They can be used independently, and don't get routes of their own.

 ## Stylesheets in SvelteKit